realar-project/realar/README.md

 Realar supported two kinds of data and logic definitions.

-> If you don't have an interest in classes or decorators, you can code in [pure style](#pure-usage) with a wide and full feature API.
+> If you don't have an interest in classes or decorators, you can code in [functional style](#functional-usage) with a wide and full feature API.

 But if you like, it looks likes very clear and natively, and you can start development knows only two functions.